-A Phase 1 review entails a quick review and allows merger situations that do not raise competition concerns under the section 54 prohibition to proceed.
+A Phase 1 review entails a quick review and allows merger situations which do not raise competition concerns under the section 54 prohibition to proceed.
 CCCS expects to complete a Phase 1 review within 30 business days.
 By the end of this period, CCCS will determine whether to issue a favourable decision and allow the merger situation to proceed.
-If CCCS is unable, at the end of the 30-day period, to conclude that the merger situation will not result in a substantial lessening of competition, CCCS will inform the merger parties and the merger parties may file further information and supporting documents as listed in Form M24.
+If CCCS is unable, at the end of the 30-day period, to conclude that the merger situation will not result in a substantial lessening of competition, CCCS will inform the merger parties and the merger parties may file Form M2.
 Upon receipt of Form M2, CCCS will proceed to a Phase 2 review.